Writing#

 bool

-- pyplumio.helpers.parameter.BinaryParameter.turn_on_nowait(self) None #
+- pyplumio.helpers.parameter.Switch.turn_on_nowait(self) None

-- async pyplumio.helpers.parameter.BinaryParameter.turn_off(self) bool #
+- async pyplumio.helpers.parameter.Switch.turn_off(self) bool

-Set a parameter value to ‘off’.
+Set a switch value to ‘off’.

 - Returns: